Best Practices for Watering Trees.

 The frequency of watering trees is very important.
 It is important to remember that your trees are not anything like your lawn when it comes to water.
 Trees prefer, and do best, with large amounts of water that deeply saturates the entire soil profile up to it being soggy (its called field capacity).
 Then long periods until the next watering.
 Versus grass, that prefers and performs best with relative small amounts of water but done frequently (daily or so).

-If you have lawn irrigation, your best option to help your trees is to not have your lawn irrigation water the areas under the drip-line of the tree if possible.
+If you have lawn irrigation, your best option to help your trees is to set your irrigation up to water once a week at the most.
 Or have areas where the trees are not watered by your lawn irrigation near the trunks.
 Have those areas mulched and water them separately.

 If you don’t have lawn irrigation, an area of mulch under the drip-line is still recommended with separate watering from your lawn.